nickrigby/silc/docs/readme.md

 `npm install` or `yarn install`

-### Creating a SASS entry file
-Copy the [index.scss.sample file](src/scss/index.scss.sample) found in `src/scss` to `src/scss/index.scss`.
-This file controls the silc modules you want to include, as well as any other style dependencies for your project.

-### Creating a JavaScript entry file
-Copy the [index.ts.sample file](src/js/index.ts.sample) found in `src/js` to `src/js/index.ts`.
-This file controls the silc modules you want to include, as well as any other JavaScript files/code dependencies for your project.

 ## Local dev server
 The local development server — using [Webpack 2](webpack.js.org) — can be started with: